Criminal Justice Practicum

 EARLY and PROACTIVE arrangement of your practicum is absolutely vital.

-Arranging practicum can be a lengthy process, including background investigations, legal forms, contracts, etc.
+Arranging practicum could be a lengthy process (depending on the agency, this may include background investigations, legal forms, contracts, etc.).

-The sooner you get your process going, the better, so any issues can be addressed with the WOU CJ practicum coordinator.
+The sooner you get your process going, the better!

 Upload your resume and application materials.

-Whether you are looking for help building your resume, prepare for interviews, or many other things to prepare you for an internship, the SLCD is a great resource!
+Whether you are looking for help building your resume, prepare for interviews, or many other things to prepare you for an internship, the Center for Professional Pathways (CPP) is a great resource!

-Consider taking the following courses offered by SLCD:
+Consider taking the following courses offered by the CPP:

 ICS 112 Career Exploration